benjisho/benjisho-Kubernetes_101_Basics_and_Lab/README.md

 ## Prerequisites

-- Docker installed on your machine.
+- Docker: You can download it [here](https://www.docker.com/products/docker-desktop).
-- Minikube installed on your machine.
+- Minikube: Follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/) to install.
-- Kubectl (the Kubernetes command-line tool) installed on your machine.
+- Kubectl: The Kubernetes command-line tool.
+You can install it by following the instructions [here](https://kubernetes.io/docs/tasks/tools/).

 ## Steps